Washington State Route 522: Freeway expansion and safety improvements

 The North Seattle section of the Everett–Seattle Freeway (now I-5) opened on August 28, 1963, including access to Bothell Way in the Roosevelt neighborhood.
 SR 522 was truncated to I-5, removing Roosevelt Way and Eastlake Avenue from the state highway system.
 A four-level freeway interchange with I-405 east of Bothell was completed in 1969, creating a connection between SR 522 and SR 202.

 In 1968, the state highway department proposed the conversion of SR 522 into a freeway bypassing Lake City Way and Bothell Way.
 The plan drew heavy opposition from local residents, who feared bottlenecks and a reduction in quality of life, and was abandoned by the Washington State Highway Commission in 1970 before being dropped from regional plans in 1973.
+A shorter bypass of Lake City was proposed in 1975 but drew criticism at public hearings and was dropped.
 Freeway plans in Monroe moved forward instead, with the completion of a 2 mi bypass to the west of downtown in 1972.
 SR 522 was moved from its routing on Main Street to the new freeway, which terminated at US 2 and removed a railroad grade crossing from the route.

 Since the 1980s, population growth in Monroe and around the SR 522 has resulted in increased traffic congestion and safety issues, including a rise in accidents and crashes.
 The highway was originally designed for eventual conversion into a four-lane freeway, with leftover right-of-way and bridge approaches built in 1965.
 Between 1980 and 1995, the 10.5 mi stretch of SR 522 between Woodinville and Monroe was the site of over 1,100 accidents and 40 deaths.
 SR 522 has been named as one of the most dangerous highways in the United States by Reader's Digest in 1995 and Forbes in 2007, among other lists.
 The rock band "State Route 522" formed in 1995 by local indie rock musician Jake Snider was named for the highway.